Bipolar Disorder Treatment and Symptoms

 Symptoms of both low and high states that are not severe enough to warrant a bipolar I diagnosis and which do not follow distinct patterns or cycles.

-Effective treatment of Bipolar Disorder requires both therapy and medication.
+Effective Bipolar Disorder treatment requires both therapy and medication.

 Types of therapy that may be used include: